Skip to Content

 Alnwick Castle

 There are tours of the staterooms, grounds and Alnwick’s film locations as well as exhibitions about Alnwick’s past residents, who range from gunpowder plotters to famous knights.
-There are plenty of of family-friendly events too, like broomstick training sessions for Harry Potter fans as well as have-a-go archery, magicians, court jesters and falconry displays.
+There are plenty of family-friendly events too, including broomstick training sessions for Potter fans, archery, magicians, court jesters and falconry displays.

 Alnwick's lavish interiors